 What Light Installation Actually Involves

 The electrical work itself involves running 12-gauge or 14-gauge wire (depending on the circuit load), making proper connections in the junction box with wire nuts or lever connectors, and ensuring everything is grounded.
-We don't cut corners on this part.
+Furthermore, we don't cut corners on this part.
 Loose connections generate heat.
 Heat in a dark ceiling cavity is a fire risk.

 When Do You Actually Need a Handyman for Light Installation?